Onelinerhub/onelinerhub/python-pandas/how-to-groupby-data-frame.md

-# How to groupby data frame
+# How to group by dataframe

 ```python
 import pandas as pd